-The first time I tried them.
-I was given a sleeve of the Vivids at registration for a Hooters competition.
-Bright orange in color.
+The first time I tried them was when I was given a sleeve of the Vivids at registration for a Hooters competition.
+They were bright Vivid orange.
 I'd heard how bright they were but wow, when you see them in person, they're BRIGHT!

 Bump and run chipping is excellent - it feels a bit hard off the club face but the matte finish cover feels like it's quite tacky and actually grips on the blades of grass on the green.
 For a firm ball, the Volvik Vivid doesn't roll out much on the chips so I could be more aggressive.
 It's not a golf ball for flop shots though.

 If nothing else, it's a great conversation piece!
 People never get tired of seeing my bright little balls.
 Check out the full Volvik golf ball guide here.

 Reasons to buy

 I can admit I had never thought to try Mizuno golf balls.
 I have played their irons extensively but until I had these recommended to me, I had never hit a Mizuno ball.
 It turns out I was wrong to doubt that a company with as much golfing pedigree as Mizuno could produce an inferior product.